HippyTheWarlock/ufc_fetcher/README.md

 ## Features

-- **Find**: Automatically scans for upcoming UFC events and queues them in qBittorrent.
+- **Find**: Automatically scans for recent UFC events and queues them in qBittorrent.
 - **Import**: Automatically renames and moves completed downloads into your library with KODI-compatible NFO files.
 - **Art**: A simple GUI to manually fetch missing artwork for your event folders.